Bill Hartman, J.D. (Board Chair)

 Chief Mission Development Officer, Masonic Villages

 Jennifer Schwalm is the Chief Mission Development Officer at Masonic Villages.
 She earned her accounting degree from Shippensburg University and, in 2009, was named one of Pennsylvania’s “Best 50 Women in Business.”
 Jennifer previously served on the endowment committee for Lutheran Camping Corporation of Central Pennsylvania.
 She currently volunteers with United Way Capital Region and is a member of Trinity Lutheran Church in Camp Hill, Pennsylvania.
 “I’m excited to serve on the board of Bridge of Hope National,” says Jennifer.
-“I have always been committed to the importance of mentoring relationships for women and girls.
+“I have always been committed to the importance of neighboring relationships for women and girls.
 The program model of Bridge of Hope is built around building these relationships for women and children facing homelessness.”

 Christine Bugher, M.S.

 Chris holds a master’s degree in Education from Johns Hopkins University.
 During her professional career, she has been a teacher, reading specialist, educational consultant, business owner, training manager, and non-profit executive director.
 Chris is married to David Bugher, who has served as the executive director of rescue missions in Pittsburgh (PA) and Jacksonville (FL).
 Chris is passionate about the holistic recovery process needed to turn hopelessness into hopefulness.
 Chris and David have two grown sons.